geertvb/issue-trace-scope/issue.md

 }
 ```

 Normally this fix should be done in the `observeSend(producerRecord)` method but unfortunately
 that method is `private`

+The code for the workaround can be found in the `workaround` branch.